CSC207-2022F-UofT/UofTinder/pull_request_template.md

 Please do a self-check to make sure you have satisfied all of the following before marking your PR as ready for review (place an `x` (the letter x) between `[ ]` to mark complete).

+- [ ] My PR does not contain unrelated files that may cause conflicts
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code with javadoc and perhaps in-line comments (particularly in hard-to-understand areas)
 - [ ] My changes generate no new warnings or errors
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have not violated clean architecture principles
-- [ ] I have opted to use the most general form of datastructures (example: use List instead of ArrayList wherever possible)
+- [ ] I have opted to use the most general form of datastructures (example: use `List` instead of `ArrayList` wherever possible)